limacat76/Hades-Desktop/README.md

 1. They came for my usenet.

-They saved e-mail by putting anti-spam systems, but nobody cared about saving usenet from itself.
+They saved e-mail by putting anti-spam systems against unsolicited commercial e-mail, but nobody cared about saving usenet from itself.
 Unfortunately private e-mail nowadays is used to push registration links, password reset and SOLICITED commercial e-mail.
 A really big victory indeed.

 2. Then they came for my status line.